 Like incandescent lighting, but not like compact fluorescent lamps, Philips LED bulbs operate efficiently even in very cold temperatures.
-You get full luminosity even when the area being lit is freezing cold, all the way down to -4 degrees Fahrenheit.
+You get full brightness even when the place where you have the bulb is freezing cold.
+These bulbs work all the way down to -4 degrees Fahrenheit and beyond.

 Less Light Output Loss Over Time

-As incandescent and CFL bulbs accrue more hours of operation, the internal filament evaporates over that time, and the metal deposits itself on the inside of their glass envelopes; darkening them significantly.
-So, by the time the bulb burns out, its light output has significantly decreased due to the darkened glass.
-However, Philips LEDs do not exhibit this source of light output reduction.
-They retain most of their new-state brightness, even when approaching end of life.
+As incandescent and CFL bulbs glow, the filament inside evaporates over that time.
+Then the metal deposits itself on the inside of their glass envelopes.
+This darkens them.
+So, by the time the bulb burns out, its light output has dropped due to the darker glass.
+But Philips LEDs do not drop as much in brightness.
+Indeed, they retain most of their new-state brightness, even as they near end of life.